mfjamao/Unified-Solar-Cell-Simulation/README.md

 # A collaborative framework for unifying multidimensional solar cell simulations
-Typical solar cell simulations follow the same procedures, which can be well
+Typical simulations of 2/3D homo-/hetero-/single-/multi-junction solar cells
-    delineated by several variables.
-This project is designed to verify these variable values and pass the formatted results to Sentaurus TCAD, where a 2/3D homo-/hetero-/single-/multi-junction solar cell is established and typical optical and electrical behaviours are investigated by ramping contact properties, illumination settings, etc.
+    follow the similar procedures.
+These procedures can be well delineated by eleven variables to easily carry out process, optical and electrical simulations.
+This project is designed to first verify these variable values based on ammendable grammar rules and then pass the formatted variables to commercial simulators to perform various simulations like ramping up contact properties, illumination settings, etc. Currently only Sentaurus TCAD is supported.

-Once all the files are downloaded to a linux server, open '11ctrlsim.tcl'
+Once all the files are uploaded to a linux server, open '11ctrlsim.tcl'
-    with any text editor and update the settings for 'STHosts', 'STPaths', 'STLicns' and 'STLib' according to your own configuration of Sentaurus.
+    with any text editor and update the settings for 'ST|Hosts', 'ST|Paths', and 'ST|Licns' according to your own set up of Sentaurus TCAD.
-    Save and make '11ctrlsim.tcl' executable.
+    Save and make sure '11ctrlsim.tcl' is executable.

 # Design of experiments (DOE) using WinSCP
 1. Login to a server hosting the desired simulator and find 10variables.txt
-2. Open that text file and edit variable values following the comments
+2. Edit variable values following the comments within the text file
-3. Add desired comments and save this text file to finalize DOE
+3. Add desired comments and save the text file to finalize DOE
-4. Right click 11ctrlsim.tcl and select execute to start batch running
+4. Right click 11ctrlsim.tcl and select 'execute' to start batch running
 5. Check 11ctrlsim.out or job scheduler output file for job progress
 6. Execute 11ctrlsim.tcl again to stop the running batch if necessary
-7. Download numbered results under 06out directory for further analysis
+7. Download numbered results under 06out directory for data analysis
 8. Execute 12savetpl.tcl to save key files in 07tpl for future reference
-9. Execute 13loadtpl.tcl to load key files back from a specified template
+9. Execute 13loadtpl.tcl to load key files back from a specified .tgz file

 Note 1: A variable takes a list (anything enclosed by braces.
 Braces can be
     omitted for a one-element list) as its value.
 Assigning lists to a